Decentralized-ID/decentralized-id.github.io/README.md

 * [Aversafe](https://www.aversafe.com/) —"allows individuals to store personal details, work history, certificates and achievements.
 It leverages a permissioned blockchain for trusted audit and participation in the storage of attestation data separate from the actual data stored"
 * [Datum](https://datum.org) [[**wp**](https://datum.org/assets/Datum-WhitePaper.pdf)]
    * "network allows anyone to store structured data on a smart contract blockchain.
 Data can optionally be bought and sold on a marketplace using the DAT token.
 Datum leverages BigchainDB and IPFS as data storage backends.
 All data is encrypted and protected using AES256-GCM.
-* [ONTology](https://ont.io/) [[**git**](https://github.com/ontio/ontology-DID)]— "a "Distributed Trust Network" which combines a cross-chain identity system, peer-to-peer data transmission, data authorization mechanisms, distributed data storage, attestation, and various industry-specific modules.
+* [ONTology](https://ont.io/) [[**github**](https://github.com/ontio/ontology-DID)]— "a "Distributed Trust Network" which combines a cross-chain identity system, peer-to-peer data transmission, data authorization mechanisms, distributed data storage, attestation, and various industry-specific modules.
 It also includes an Ontology Crypto Package (OCP) and an Ontology Marketplace (OM)."
 * [We can do better than selling our data](http://blogs.harvard.edu/doc/2018/09/18/data/)-Doc Searls(*IIW*)
+* [Pro-civis](https://procivis.ch) — "e-government as a service" platform called "eID+".
+It enables citizens to get an official, electronic Citizen-ID on a mobile app.
+   * The platform includes the [Vetri](https://vetri.global/) wallet and marketplace.
+'Earn extra income and rewards by joining the data economy.'"

 ![](https://oneworldidentity.com/wp-content/uploads/2018/10/companies.png)